wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-2.md

 #### Related Patterns

-[Bridge](#bridge) has a structure similar to an object adapter, but Bridge has a different intent: It is meant to separate an interface from its implementation so that they can be varied easily and independently.
+Bridge has a structure similar to an object adapter, but Bridge has a different intent: It is meant to separate an interface from its implementation so that they can be varied easily and independently.
 An adapter is meant to change the interface of an existing object.

-[Decorator](#decorator) enhances another object without changing its interface.
+Decorator enhances another object without changing its interface.
 A decorator is thus more transparent to the application than an adapter is.
 As a consequence, Decorator supports recursive composition, which isn’t possible with pure adapters.

-[Proxy]({% post_url 2014-08-21-design-pattern-part-3 %}#proxy) defines a representative or surrogate for another object and does not change its interface.
+Proxy defines a representative or surrogate for another object and does not change its interface.

 ## Object Structural

-### Adapter
+### Addapter

 > also Class Structural